-Billy Anderson started riding hunters at the age of 7, and spent his early teens just down the road at Forest Hill Stables, under the direction of Ann Johnson.
+Billy Anderson started riding hunters at the age of 7, and he spent his early teens just down the road at Forest Hill Stables, under the direction of Ann Johnson.
 Billy has been a professional in the horse world since he was 18, riding and training horses, braking young horses, braking harness horses, and teaching others to ride.
 He even spent 10 years as a polo groom.
-He worked in the commercial carriage industry for 18 years as a carriage driver, business manager and company owner.
-In 2002 he received his certification as an equine sports massage therapist, and in 2004 received his certification as an English saddle fitter, both from Animal Dynamics in Reddick, FL.
+He worked in the commercial carriage industry for 18 years as a carriage driver, business manager, and company owner.
+In 2002, he received his certification as an equine sports massage therapist, and in 2004 received his certification as an English saddle fitter, both from Animal Dynamics in Reddick, FL.
 Billy is currently a whipper-in for the Longreen Hunt club and has been an instructor here at Oak View Stables since 2012.

 Louise began riding at Camp Merry Acres in Cordova, TN at the age of four.
-Growing up in those early years, Louise competed on the A circuit across the Southeast and Midwest on her champion Connemara show pony, Oh Orphan’s Dunnette (Sandy).
+Growing up in those early years, Louise competed on the A circuit across the Southeast and Midwest on her champion Connemara pony, Oh Orphan’s Dunnette (Sandy).
 She trained locally with Rocky Walker, Richard Watson, and Jerome Robertson.
-Louise also trained at Sweet Briar College in Virginia along with her horse, Empress Dancer.
+Louise also trained at Sweet Briar College in Virginia with her horse, Empress Dancer.
 She trained with Melanie Smith Taylor under Olympic trainer George Morris and competed on the northeastern circuit.
 Louise has enjoyed fox hunting with both Oak Grove and Longreen Hunt Clubs and earned her colors through Longreen.
 She also enjoys carriage driving her miniature horse.
-Louise has a Master’s degree in Education and has therefore been able to incorporate her love of children and horses into one for the past twelve years.
+Louise has a Master’s degree in Education and has been able to incorporate her love of children and horses into one for the past twelve years.
 She loves sharing her knowledge and experiences with the children she teaches today.